 Why Your Mind Loves Hiking

 I like to hike at least three days a week.
-On those days, the most amazing thing happens to me—and it always happens.
+On the days that I hike, the most amazing thing happens to me.
+And it always happens.
 As soon as I get a few miles from home in the direction of a trailhead, my mood begins to elevate and a rush of endorphins envelope me.
-A smile invariably comes to my face, and I thank God and the universe that I have such a wealth of natural beauty around me, and the health and energy to enjoy it.
+A smile invariably comes to my face and I thank God and The Universe that I have such a wealth of natural beauty around me.
+And the health and energy to enjoy it.

-- When selecting a hike, make sure you know where you’re going, how much time you have and whether your stamina and energy match the route you’re considering.
-The key factors here are distance, terrain and elevation gain.
-You can evaluate these factors by using a hiking map and consulting with various hiking resources in print and online.
-Most of them rate trails from Easy to Strenuous or Difficult.
-Start slowly, adding miles and elevation gain as you begin moving more effectively and building endurance.
+When selecting a hike, make sure you know where you are going, how much time you have, and how your stamina and energy are relative to the route, you are picking.
+The key factors here are distance, terrain, and elevation gain.
+You can evaluate this by using a hiking map and consulting various hiking sources in print and online.
+Most hiking resources rate hikes from Easy to Strenuous or Difficult.
+Build slowly by adding miles and elevation gain as you get familiar with effective movement and build endurance.

-- When on the trail, focus on your breathing, as well as the sights, sounds and scents and the feeling of the ground under your feet.
-Pay close attention to the placement of your feet so you don’t trip on tree roots or twist your ankle on rocks.
-And watch for loose dirt, moss or wet leaves on hard surfaces, as these can be slippery.
+When on the trail, focus on breathing, the sights, sounds, scents, and the feeling of the ground under your feet.
+Pay close attention to the placement of your feet so you do not trip on tree roots or twist your ankle on rocks.
+And watch for loose dirt, moss, or wet leaves on hard surfaces as these can be slippery.

-- Your mind may wander to what you are doing next, or simply finishing the hike.
-When it does, focus on your breathing and the trail.
+Your mind may wander to what you are doing next or simply accomplishing the hike.
+When it does this, focus on breathing and the trail.
 Bring yourself back into the moment and what you are experiencing through all your senses.
 Focus on the journey, not the destination or the next activity.